 Income not distributed is included in net assets attributable to unitholders.
+Movements in net assets attributable to unitholders are recognized in statement of changes in unitholders' funds.

-3. FINANCIAL RISK MANAGEMENT
+3 FINANCIAL RISK MANAGEMENT

-The Fund's activities are exposed to a variety of financial risks: market risk (including price risk and interest rate risk), credit risk and liquidity risk.
+The Fund's activities expose it to a variety of financial risks: market risk (including price risk and interest rate risk), credit risk and liquidity risk.